Ailinnastar/CSE15L/report5.md

 Hi John!

-I undestood that your Java program isn't reading the lines correctly.
-What I can suggest is look in t the pattern how the lines are skipped and not printed out.
-If it is consistant skipping inteval, maybe look in to the documentation of the command used to read the whole text or reading lines in each iteration.
+It seems your Java program isn't reading the lines correctly.
+Look into the pattern of how the lines are skipped and not printed.
+If there's a consistent skipping interval, maybe review the documentation of the command used to read the text or how you're reading lines in each iteration.

-Also for the line number, you may looking to to the number that is incrementing or not for each loop.
+Also, for the line number, ensure it increments correctly for each loop iteration.

 Hope this helps!